 College Station, Texas

-Texas A&M has the unique distinction of being secular, public, and a great college for young Republicans.
-Indeed, it wasn’t too long ago that the on-campus Texas Aggie Conservatives introduced a petition to ban radical Leftist speakers from holding events on campus.
+Along with being one of the best colleges in Texas, Texas A&M has the unique distinction of being secular, public, and a great college for young Republicans.
+Indeed, it wasn’t too long ago that the on-campus Texas Aggie Conservative students introduced a petition to ban radical Leftist speakers from holding events on campus.
 Many of Texas A&M’s nearly 800 student clubs are politically themed, though few are as vocal as that instance suggests.

-Located in east central Texas, Texas A&M is the fourth largest university in America.
-Students are required to complete a series of courses covering American history, political science, and various aspects of the humanities.
+Located in east-central Texas, Texas A&M is the fourth-largest university in America.
+Students must complete a series of courses covering American history, political science, and various aspects of the humanities.
 Texas A&M has an extremely strong military scene.
 It’s also the home of the George H.W.
 Bush Presidential Library.

 Texas Christian University